How To Hook Up RV Water, Electric And Waste

 Call ahead for electrical information.

-Before you go to a campsite with electrical hookups, call ahead to find out what style plug you will need for your connection … you may need an adapter.
+Before you go to a campsite with electrical hookups, call ahead to find out what amp service is available and the style plug you will need for your connection, you may need an adapter.

 You will need several different adapters to ensure that you are able to connect to electrical power wherever you go.